hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 > Here is quick tip on changing from Sqlite3 to Postgres.
 In order to deploy the backend to Heroku, I had to change my database from Sqlite3 to Postgres.
 In the gemfile, I changed `gem sqlite3` to `gem pg`.
 Next, I updated the`config/database.yml` file.
 Instead of manually changing anything that referenced Sqlite3 to Postgres, I set up a new Rails app and installed Postgres as its database, so that I could simply copy the fresh `config/database.yml` over to my current project.
 I ran `rake db:migrate` to make sure my changes were updated.

 # Using git subtree
-Because my client app was in a folder nested inside of the backend app, I had to figure out a way to create a new repo within my main repo.
+As I mentioned before, my client app was in a folder nested inside of the backend app, so I had to figure out a way to create a new repo within my main repo.
 That’s where `git subtree` comes in. `git subtree` allowed me to nest one repository inside another as a sub-directory.

 First, I created a new Heroku repo for the client and pushed it the remote.